Gray mouse lemur: Breeding and reproduction

 The females are receptive for 45 to 55 days between September and October, with estrus lasting 1 to 5 days.
 Females advertise estrus by distinctive high-frequency calls and scent-marking.
 Gestation lasts 54 to 68 days, averaging 60 days, typically resulting in 2 or 3 offspring weighing 5 g each.
 Infants are born in a leaf nest or tree hole in November prior to the onset of the rainy season.
 Weaning occurs after 25 days, and the infants are either left in the nest or carried in the mother's mouth and deposited on a branch while she forages.
 Infant mouse lemurs do not cling to the mother's fur.
 Independence is attained in 2 months, while sexual maturity is reached at 10 to 29 months in females and 7 to 19 months in males.
 Closely related females remain loosely associated after maturation (female philopatry), whereas males disperse from their natal area.
 In the wild, the gray mouse lemur's reproductive lifespan is no more than 5 years, although captive specimens have reportedly lived as long as 15 years and 5 months, or even as long as 18.2 years.

 The gray mouse lemur uses cooperative breeding as a form of family insurance.
 The female regularly transfers her offspring to other females' nests—and likewise grooms and cares for offspring other than her own.
 While this can have a high physiological cost on a lactating female that is already expending a lot of energy, it can be beneficial overall to insuring survival among closely related groups with high mortality risk.
 A study that took place over three breeding seasons showed that closely related females form breeding groups mainly when there is a shortage of suitable roosts; when there is an advantage of a communal nest for defense, or when there are thermoregulatory benefits.
 In the event of offspring adoption, when a parent dies and a closely related female takes over care, it is believed that this is beneficial to groups with high mortality risk.

+Intelligence

+Despite limited research, some studies have found that "mouse lemurs’ performance in spatial memory assessed by object permanence, rotation, or transposition tasks was inferior to chimpanzees or olive baboons, but research in the wild where mouse lemurs had to move between an array of feeding platforms revealed that they have an excellent spatial memory and exhibited a high travel efficiency in directed movements, most likely based on mental representations that are more detailed than a route-based network map" and that its intelligence is on par with Hominidae, this could be down to mouse lemurs with higher cognitive abilities living longer.
+Despite this, a scientific study found no evidence of self-awareness when using a Mirror test.